ebaustria/the-one/README.md

 ## regiaoSul

-If you are visualizing the regiaoSul scenario, navigate to ```the-one/toolkit/json```, create and activate a virtual environment, install the dependencies, and run readMap.py:
+If you are visualizing the regiaoSul scenario, navigate to ```the-one/toolkit/json```, create and activate a virtual environment, and install the dependencies:

 ```
 cd toolkit/json